vipinable/pvtca/README.md

-# hapxylb
+# pvtca
-Repository of haproxy in load balancer mode
+Repository of private ca setup using harshicorp vault.

+Ref: